ssgeejr/shellraptor/README.md

 # ShellRaptor

 March 21, 2023:  Added new maven.xml build file in github.
+Test 2

 A command-line SQL Utility; Supports any JDBC compliant database.